 How to fix condensation

-The solution here is perhaps the simplest form of damp proofing – opening windows to allow the moist air to escape easily.
-Double glazing and insulation can not only stop heat being lost in the house, but also make sure that walls and window panes don’t get quite as cold (and create condensation).
-You can also try using a dehumidifier.
+Often, the best way is to open windows to allow moisture to escape easily.
+Double glazing and insulation can also make sure that walls and window panes don’t get quite as cold which reduces condensation.

 Damp on outside walls